* This page is for Consumers *

 Typically, blood tests are done to measure levels of two enzymes (alkaline phosphatase and gamma-glutamyl transpeptidase), which are very high in people with cholestasis.
 A blood test that measures the level of bilirubin indicates the severity of the cholestasis but not its cause.

-Endoscopic retrograde cholangiopancreatography (ERCP): A flexible viewing tube (endoscope) is inserted through the mouth and into the small intestine, and a radiopaque dye is injected through the tube into the bile and pancreatic ducts.
-Then, x-rays are taken (see Figure: Understanding Endoscopic Retrograde Cholangiopancreatography).
+Endoscopic retrograde cholangiopancreatography (ERCP): A flexible viewing tube (endoscope) is inserted through the mouth and into the small intestine, and a radiopaque dye (which can be seen on x-rays) is injected through the tube into the bile and pancreatic ducts.
+Then, x-rays are taken.

 Magnetic resonance cholangiopancreatography (MRCP): MRCP is MRI of the bile and pancreatic ducts, with specialized techniques that are used to make the fluid in the ducts appear bright and the surrounding tissues appear dark.